 Consistently applying attention in this way leads to physical brain changes and ultimately the new pathways become our default behavioural choices.

+The ability for the brain to change in this way is called neuroplasticity and is a relatively new field of neurological understanding.
 Neuroplasticity reminds us of the capability of our amazing brains and the impact that new small practices, consistently applied can have on our behaviour and ultimately our psychological wellbeing.

-Ask yourself; how do I know when I'm overwhelmed and stressed?
+Ask yourself: how do I know when I'm overwhelmed and stressed?

 Where does stress show up in my body?

+Lucy works with leaders, managers and entrepreneurs across industries and uses science backed tools and techniques that can be applied by anyone to enable them to move from surviving to thriving.
 Lucy holds a BSc in Life Sciences, MSc in Human Resource Management, and is a chartered member of the Institute of Personnel and Development (MCIPD).
 Additionally, Lucy is a qualified mindfulness guide.